icholy/killable/README.md

 0. One of the worker functions returns an `error`
 0. The `Kill(error)` method is invoked on the `Killable`

+Worker processes can be started with:

+* `killable.Go` which starts a goroutine
+* `killable.Do` which blocks while executing

 ``` go
 k = killable.New()